digidem/kappa-osm/README.md

 true }` field set.

 Deleted ways, nodes, and relations are all still returned by the `query` API.
-The nodes of a deleted are not included in the results.
+The nodes of a deleted way are not included in the results.

 ### osm.batch(ops, cb)